actions-marketplace-validations/haukurh_aws-cloudfront-invalidation-action/README.md

 ## Usage

-Run a S3 sync, which we can get the output from
+Run a S3 sync, with [AWS S3 sync action](https://github.com/marketplace/actions/aws-s3-sync-w-output), which we can get the output from

 ```yaml
       - name: Sync to S3